 In the skateboarding competitions, there will be two disciplines: park and street.
-For the park competition, a course called a "combination pool," which contains bowls and pools in a complex combination with ramps and course bends, will be used.
+For the park competition, a course that combines a dome-shaped bowl and a variety of complex curves will be used.
 For the street competition, a street-like course with stairs, curbs, slopes and rails will be used.

 - Aomi Urban Sports Venue